cacquani/blog/blog_articles/00_setup_a_react_app.md

 Javascript in general, and React in particular, are less than opinionated.

-I've recently set up a new React app with linting and testing, so I decided to document the process both as an exercise for me and in case someone else will find this useful.
+I've recently set up a new React app from scratch with linting and testing, so I decided to document the process both as an exercise for me and in case someone else will find this useful.

+I decided not to go with the react-create-app option because I tend to understand things a lot better if I go through the whole process, rather than just calling a generator and letting it do all the job - but I may try that later on (and write about it)

 First, when I set up my own project I started from [https://reactjs.org/docs/create-a-new-react-app.html#create-react-app](the